danielfone/ensql/README.md

     $ gem install ensql

+Ensql requires:

+* Ruby >= 2.4.0
+* Sequel >= 5.9 if using Sequel
+* ActiveRecord >= 5.0 if using ActiveRecord

 ## Usage

 Typically, you don't need to configure anything.
 Ensql will look for Sequel or ActiveRecord (in that order) and load the appropriate adapter.
 You can override this if you need to, or configure your own adapter.
-See [Ensql::Adapter](https://rubydoc.info/gems/ensql/Ensql/Adapter) for details of the interface.
+See [the API docs](https://rubydoc.info/gems/ensql/Ensql/Adapter) for details of the interface.

 ```ruby